 Audio.
 Our classes require a working headset with headphones and microphone.
 We recommend a USB headset for reliability (USB audio devices are easiest to setup and manage, and most likely to work on any Windows, OSX, or ChromeOS system).
 Earbuds are generally not designed for computer use and generally do not provide a suitable microphone for classes.
 Desktop microphones and camera microphones generally pick up too much background audio, and so do not provide good audio for the classroom.

 Camera.
 Cameras are not required for our classes unless specified in the course description.
-However, starting 2020-21, cameras will be allowed for discussion portions of our live classes and may be encouraged in classes that involve considerable interaction.
+Some courses (e.g., spoken languages) may require cameras for the oral practice and evaluation options.
+Some courses may allow cameras (optional) for group discussions.
 More information…

 Browser.
-We recommend Google Chrome for StudyPlace and any other TPS web browser applications.
-Chrome is the most stable, secure, full-featured, fully cross-platform (Windows, Mac, iOS, Android) browser, offering users a consistent experience across all their computers and devices.
-We also support Firefox.
+We support Chrome or Firefox for StudyPlace and any other TPS web browser applications.
 Families and students may use other browsers, but we don’t support them.

 PDF Documents.
 TPS supports the free Adobe Acrobat Reader on Windows and MacOS, and the free Kami extension for ChromeOS.
 We do not support other PDF applications.
 Students may use other apps, but we don’t support them or make accommodations for their incompatibilities.